Tobacco use can delay your body's healing process. Tobacco use:

 The only way to protect your family from secondhand smoke is to live in a smoke-free environment.
 No amount of secondhand smoke is safe.

-Thirdhand smoke is the chemicals left behind after secondhand smoke.
+smoke is the chemical residue left from secondhand smoke.

 Smokeless tobacco (snuff, chewing tobacco and tobacco products that dissolve) are not a safe alternative to smoking.
 Any form of tobacco contains many toxins and high levels of nicotine.
 On average, smokeless tobacco actually contains more nicotin than cigarettes.